-PYSC 4400 - Guided Research
+PSYC 4400 - Guided Research

 Under supervision of a faculty member, the student develops a project on a topic that is psychological in nature.
 The emphasis is on analyzing and synthesizing scientific literature, with the goal of producing a literature review and/or research proposal.
 A successful proposal may lead to data collection and analysis.
 The result of the project must be discriminated in some professional setting.
+Credit ranges from 1 to 6 hours.